-- And now, most closing costs are no more than a typical mortgage, with limits placed on how much you can pay in loan origination fees to insure you aren’t being overcharged.
+- And now, most closing costs are no more than a typical mortgage, with limits placed on how much you can pay in loan fees to insure you aren’t being overcharged.
 Where are the costs that are higher?
-Mortgage Insurance is higher up front… which is what provides the most important benefits of getting a Home Equity Conversion Mortgage, the lack of personal guarantees and the non-callable feature that protects the borrower in the event of a market crash of values as happened in 2008.
+Mortgage Insurance is higher up front… which is what provides the most important benefits of getting a Home Equity Conversion Mortgage, the lack of personal guarantees, the non-callable feature on the line of credit and the automatic growth of the line of credit regardless of the value of the home that protects the borrower in the event of a market crash as happened in 2008.

-There are many more reasons anyone 62 and over should consider a HECM or other reverse products.
-But, still thinking the new HUD/FHA Home Equity Conversion Mortgage is too good to be true?
-While we cannot provide all of the information you need to make an informed decision in a post, give Richard McWhorter of Central Florida Reverse Mortgage a call, text (404-313-9785) or email (Richard@CFReverse.com) and find out why what you use to know about reverse mortgages is keeping you from one of the best long term financial products on the market today.
+Still thinking the new HUD/FHA Home Equity Conversion Mortgage is too good to be true?
+There are many more reasons anyone 62 and over should consider a HECM or other reverse products and, shile we cannot provide all of the information you need to make an informed decision in one blog post, simply reach out to us at Central Florida Reverse and let’s discuss any concerns you may have.
+Find out why what you thought you knew about reverse mortgages is keeping you from one of the best long term financial products on the market today.